HaojieZheng/BadmintonScoreCounter/Readme.txt

 == Change Log ==
+ 1.5    Added option to choose photo from gallery
  1.4    Added Game Statistics screen (work in progress)
         Added confirmation dialog when exiting game screen when game is not completed Fix TTS resource leak